Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 The Kcelarec Camping Tent Stove is a small titanium stove with a glass window.
 It features a practical design coupled with quality craftsmanship.

-Like other wood-burning tent stoves, this portable wood stove does the double duty of performing both cooking and heating.
+Like other wood-burning tent stoves, this portable wood stove does the double duty of both cooking and heating.

-And, if you’re on the go, this wood stove folds up flat and fits conveniently into a carry bag.
+And if you’re on the go, this wood stove folds up flat and fits conveniently into a carry bag.

 It comes with all the necessary parts: a chimney, a damper, and the hardware to assemble them.
-In addition to that, Kcelarec also includes tent stakes and rope for securing the chimney.

 PROS